Swim for mental health

 Group therapy

-Standing on the edge of a tidal pool in North Somerset with a group of people of all ages, sexes, sizes, shapes, backgrounds and abilities, the sense of camaraderie is palpable.
-Led by psychologist and life coach Claire Paul, this group has gathered at Clevedon Marine Lake every Tuesday morning for a year.
-Unlike many swimming groups, its focus is wellbeing rather than swimming technique.
+Standing on the edge of a tidal pool with people of all ages, sexes, sizes, shapes, backgrounds, and abilities, the sense of camaraderie is palpable.
+This group, led by psychologist and life coach Claire Paul, has met informally every Tuesday morning for nearly seven years.
+Set up in 2018, it was one of the first groups to focus exclusively on mental health and wellbeing, rather than swimming skills.

-From a social point of view, the group’s camaraderie is exactly the kind of therapy doctors recommend for conditions like depression and anxiety.
+From a social point of view, this camaraderie is exactly the kind of therapy a doctor or social prescriber might recommend for conditions like depression and anxiety.
 This, coupled with exercise and being outdoors, is self-care that has been prescribed for many years.

 Blue views

-Exercise makes us happy.
+It’s long been understood that exercise makes us happy.
 When you increase your heart rate by exercising, your brain recognises it as stress.
 Your body responds by releasing a protein called Brain-Derived Neurotrophic Factor (BDNF), which helps protect and repair your memory neurons.
-At the same time, you release endorphins which block the discomfort of exercise and make you feel euphoric.
+At the same time, you release endorphins, which block the discomfort of exercise.
+So, the BDNF makes your mind feel clearer, and the endorphins make you feel euphoric.

-Exercising outdoors is even more effective.
-In 2015, researchers studied the effect of exercise with simulated views of natural environments.
-A group of post-menopausal women were asked to do 15 minutes on an exercise bike while facing either a blank wall (control) or watching project videos of urban (grey), countryside (green) or coast (blue) environments.
-The test showed the most positive psychological results in the women who exercised in front of the blue video.
+In 2015, scientists studied the effect of exercise with different views of simulated natural environments.
+A group of post-menopausal women was asked to do 15 minutes on an exercise bike while facing either a blank wall (control) or watching project videos of urban (grey), countryside (green), or coast (blue) environments.
+The test showed the most psychologically positive results in the women who watched the blue video.

 Bring together those three elements, camaraderie, exercise and blue views, and you start to understand why swimming outdoors has such a profound effect on our sense of wellbeing.
-But more recent research is starting to expand theories there are also physiological benefits from the cold water itself.
+However, more recent research is starting to expand theories that there are also physiological benefits from the cold water itself.

-Clevedon swimmer, Pete White, has been swimming throughout winter for a number of years.
+Clevedon swimmer Pete White has been swimming throughout winter for many years.
 “I have always been a very sociable person and have been keen to take part in group sports,” he says.
 “Whilst social interaction and walking, running, cycling, climbing etc. supported moderate relief from depression and anxiety, nothing has provided the benefits that cold water has.”

 Cold water adaptation

-The theory is around our stress response and inflammation.
-Immersing yourself in cold water puts your body into fight or flight mode.
-Starting with the cold-water shock response, dipping into cold water puts your body under stress.
-As you repeat this experience, you diminish this stress response.
-And having a better rein on your stress response means being able to better cope with life’s many minor irritations that add up to chronic stress.
+The theory revolves around our stress response and inflammation.
+Immersing yourself in cold water puts your body into fight-or-flight mode, starting with the cold-water shock response.
+Dipping into cold water puts your body under stress.
+As you repeat this experience, you attenuate that stress response.
+Having a better rein on your stress response means being able to cope better with life’s many minor irritations that add up to chronic stress.

 “Our bodies don’t differentiate between types of stress,” says Mark.
 “Every day low-level stresses make things worse, but the significant physical stress of getting into cold water attenuates our stress response as we adapt to it.”